raspberrypilearning/turtle-tracker/en/step_6.md

 --- /task ---

 --- task ---
-Select **Turtle A** under the Stage and change its name to match the number of the turtle you imported, for example **Turtle 21**.
+Select the **Turtle A** sprite under the Stage and change its name to match the number of the turtle you imported, for example **Turtle 21**.
 This will help you remember which turtle data you have used.

 ![Screenshot highlighting name of Turtle A](images/rename-turtle-a.png)

 --- /task ---

 --- task ---
-Copy the code from **Turtle 3** to your new turtle by dragging it.
+Copy the code from the **Turtle 3** sprite to your new turtle by dragging it.

 Check that the copied code has appeared in the Code area for your new turtle.
 If not, try again.
 --- /task ---